 People with mental illness have a harder time finding good jobs or safe housing.
 People with mental health conditions face an 80% unemployment rate.
 Out of almost 1500 respondents to one survey, HALF of them stated they would not socialize, work with, or have a family member marry someone with a mental illness.

-Finally, in order to break the vicious cycle of poverty, incarceration, homelessness occurring with mental illnesses and better mental health outcomes in general; we must look at it as part of a larger system.
+Finally, in order to break the vicious cycle of poverty, incarceration, homelessness occurring with mental illnesses, and better mental health outcomes in general; we must look at it as part of a larger system.
 It’s impossible to ignore the social determinants of health that are tied to the well-being of so many people, both physically and psychologically.
-The complex interplay of social and economic forces are impacted by and continue to greatly impact mental health statistics.
+The complex interplay of social and economic forces is impacted by and continues to greatly impact mental health statistics.

 It requires connecting dots that previously have been ignored.
 The connection between access to resources (including technology) and mental health at first doesn’t seem obvious.